VincenzoPoli/Progetto-TecnologieWeb/README.md

 ## Instructions

 The IDE with which the project was developed is PyCharm.
-If you won't be using PyCharm, the environment variables for the virtual enviromente are
+If you won't be using PyCharm, the environment variables for the virtual enviromente are:

 - FLASK_APP=newspaper.py
 - FLASK_ENV=development